gvwilson/thirdbit/src/fiction/iffy/index.md

 Aunt Naggie pulled a cloth out of her sleeve and wiped the blood off Iffy's face.
 "For this," she said quietly.
-"He knew your olders—has a couple o' pictures of 'em from when they was just a First an' Second.
+"He knew your olders when they was just a First an' Second.
 That's why he come to find me, back after you came along by us.
 He said they had some tweaks in 'em